German-Immersive-Railroading-Community/BetaBranch/README.md

 Test:
 ```
-server_files=<path to folder where the files for the testing servers are copied from>
+server_files=<path to folder where the folders for the testing servers are copied from>
 server_folder=<path to folder where the testing servers are created>
 min_port=<lowest port to use>
 max_port=<highest port to use>
 log_level=<DEBUG, INFO, ...>
 logDir=<directory in which the logs should be saved>
+fallback_server_files=<the server files that should be used if the files for mc_version do not exist, must be located in server_files-folder>
 ```